Krelborn/KILabel/README.md

 * The link hilighting and interaction can be enabled/disabled using the **automaticLinkDetectionEnabled** property.
 * The constructor always sets *userInteractionEnabled* to YES.
 If you subsequently set it NO you will lose the ability to interact with links even it **automaticLinkDetectionEnabled** is set to YES.
 * Use the **linkAtPoint** method to find out if there is link text at a point in the label's coordinate system.
 This returns nil if there is no link at the location, otherwise returns a dictionary with the following keys:
-    * *linkType* a TDLinkType value that identifies the type of link
+    * *linkType* a KILinkType value that identifies the type of link
     * *range* an NSRange that gives the range of the link within the label's text
     * *link* an NSString containing the raw text of the link
 * Use the *linkDetectionTypes* property to select the type of link you want tappable